 Apart from histone modifications, it is well known that certain transcription factor binding sites are enriched near the boundary regions of TADs [8].
 Instead of looking at individual factors, we further explored the location of the so-called HOT regions and XOT regions on TADs.
-High-occupancy target (HOT) regions and extreme-occupancy target (XOT) regions are genomic regions that are bound by an extensive amount of transcription factors [15].
-As expected, we found a strong enrichment of HOT regions and an even stronger enrichment of XOT regions near TAD boundaries in hES cells (Figure 3C).
+High-occupancy target (HOT) regions and extreme-occupancy target (XOT) regions are genomic regions that are bound by an extensive amount of transcription factors [16].
+As expected, we found a strong enrichment of HOT regions and an even stronger enrichment of XOT regions near TAD boundaries in hES cells (Figure 5A).
 The observation is, in general, true for all tested resolutions.
 The observation agrees with the idea that HOT regions are very accessible regions in open chromatin.
-Nevertheless, it is still widely unknown if transcription factors bind to HOT regions simply because of thermodynamics, or the binding will result at important biological consequences.
-To examine which factors are responsible for establishing the domain border in different resolutions, we employed a logistic regression model recently proposed by [16].
-The model classifies a set of boundaries identified by MrTADFinder versus a set of random boundaries by integrating the binding signals of 60 transcription factors (see Methods for details).
-Generally speaking, the model is quite successful (AUC=0.81, Figure S3).
-The result is consistent with an early work based on histone modifications [17].
-An interesting observation is, the predicting power of the model decreases as the resolution increases.
-The regression model further quantifies explicitly the influence of each of the transcription factors.
-In general, factors that are responsible for border formation are quite consistent across different resolutions (Figure 3D).
-For instance, factors like CTCF, Rad21 and CHD7 are direct drivers of border establishment and maintenance, whereas factors like MYC have a consistently negative effect.
-Nevertheless, the relative importance of factors does change with resolutions.
-For instance, Rad21 has a higher predictive power in classifying high-resolution domains in compared with classifying low-resolution domains.
+Nevertheless, it is still widely unknown if transcription factors bind to HOT regions simply because of thermodynamics, or the binding will result in important biological consequences.

+Motivated by the observation that many factors tend to bind to the boundary regions, we further examine which factors are responsible for establishing the domain border, and more interestingly for borders in different resolutions.
+To do so, we formulated a classification problem which aims to distinguish, for each resolution, a set of boundaries identified by MrTADFinder